Marksimiyu/Ranger-md/README.md

 ## Contributions

-Contributions to *TOPU-MD* are welcome!
+Contributions to *RANGER MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 # Security Notice
-TOPU Md is safe for your WhatsApp and heroku
+RANGER Md is safe for your WhatsApp and heroku

 ## Reporting a Vulnerability

-## powered by TOPU MD
+## powered FORD RANGER AI

 ## THANKS TO